Aymen Tahar: Playing in Romania

 On 8 February 2012, Tahar joined Romanian club Gaz Metan Mediaș, signing a contract until 2015.
 Tahar later stated in an interview that he find it difficult to move away from England to Romania at first.

 Tahar made his Gaz Metan Mediaș debut, where he came on as a substitute in the 66th minute, in a 2–0 win over Dinamo București on 3 March 2012.
 After struggling in the first team for the first two seasons at Gaz Metan Mediaș, Tahar began to established himself in the first team and then scored his first Gaz Metan Mediaș goal on 15 September 2013, in a 2–1 win over Brașov, with his second goal for the club later came on 26 October 2013, in a 3–1 win over Ceahlăul Piatra Neamț.
 Tahar later ended the 2013–14 season with 33 appearances and two goals.
 The 2014–15 season then saw Tahar regained his first team place and started the opening game of the season well when he scored his first goal of the season, in a 3–0 win over Botoșani Tahar then later added two more goals later in the season against Ceahlăul Piatra Neamț and Dinamo București.
 Tahar went on to finish the season with 30 appearances and three goals, but was unable to help the club survive relegation from Liga I.

 On 30 June 2015, Tahar joined Romanian club Steaua București, signing a contract until 30 June 2019.
-Tahar revealed he nearly joined Slovakian side Slovan Bratislava before moving to Steaua București.
+Tahar revealed he nearly joined Slovak side Slovan Bratislava before moving to Steaua București.
 Tahar made his Steaua București debut, playing 14 minutes after coming on as a substitute, in a 0–0 draw against Petrolul Ploiești on 11 July 2015.
 After being left out of the squad in late-August, Tahar then regained his first team place and scored his first goal for the club in the Round of 32 of Cupa României, in a 1–0 win over Universitatea Cluj.
 Weeks later on 3 October 2015, Tahar scored his first league goal for the club, in a 2–1 win over Politehnica Iași.
 However, under the management of Laurențiu Reghecampf, Tahar soon fell out of favour after his form slumped and was told he can leave the club.